Not a look I normally used. But this was a special case, and I needed every advantage I could get.

 That’s where we were, offgrid.
 But she hadn’t protected her legs.
 Or her face.

-I moved as quickly as my aching, tired, flabby body would allow, grabbing her legs and slamming them them with a piece of the broken door.
+I moved as quickly as my aching, tired, flabby body would allow, grabbing her legs and slamming them with a piece of the broken door.
 She wasn’t prepared for that, or the pain.
 I wondered when in her life she’d hopped ongrid, if she’d ever known real pain.
 I hit her legs a few more times.
-She tried to strike out, but her muscles had atrophied muscles were useless even against my amateur knots.
+She tried to strike out, but her atrophied muscles were useless even against my amateur knots.

 Then I grabbed my pillow and pushed it into her face.